nixon-voxell/apu_final_year_project/introduction.typ

 === Lack of support on UI/UX creation for complex interactivity

-WYSIWYG editors are visual centric tools that let users work directly within the presentation form of the content @madje2022programmable.
+_What You See Is What You Get_ (WYSIWYG) editors are visual centric tools that let users work directly within the presentation form of the content @madje2022programmable.
-Most game engines in the market like Unity @jacobsen2023, Unreal Engine @unrealui2023, and Godot @godotui2024 uses a _What You See Is What You Get_ (WYSIWYG) editor for creating user interfaces (UI) and user experiences (UX).
+Most game engines in the market like Unity, Unreal Engine, and Godot uses a WYSIWYG editor for creating user interfaces (UI) and user experiences (UX) @jacobsen2023 @unrealui2023 @godotui2024.
 In WYSIWYG editors, users normally layout their contents using a drag and drop method and then style them using a style-sheet @wysiwyg2023.
 To bind interactions or animations towards a content, users would need to label it with a unique tag and query them through code.